Pokemon-Manager/MudkiPC/README.md

 </p>
 <p align="center"> View, organize, and manage your Pokémon. </p>

+### NOTICE: This new version is still in alpha, and does not have all of the features that PKHeX or the original version has.
 What is Pokémon Manager?
 -
-Pokémon Manager is alternative to [PKHeX](https://github.com/kwsch/PKHeX).
-The goal of this project is to make a user friendly, yet more feature rich way to store your Pokémon.
+Pokémon Manager is designed to be an alternative to [PKHeX](https://github.com/kwsch/PKHeX).
+The goal of this project is to make a user friendly, yet feature rich way to store your Pokémon.

 [What happened to the Godot Engine version of Pokémon Manager?](https://github.com/DrRetro2033/Pokemon-Manager) -